• Skip to primary navigation

 Prevent your screen from going dark

 Looking for a light dairy-free pasta recipe to enjoy all spring long?
 Look no further!
-This quick Pea Pesto Pasta with Prawns is sure to become a favorite meal this season!
+This quick shrimp pasta with peas is sure to become a favorite meal this season!

 Course: Main